 1. Your Car

 According to Consumer Reports, a car that’s properly maintained can easily last 200,000 miles, which works out to about 15 years for the average driver.
-Yet Automotive News reports that the average car owner keeps a vehicle for only 79 months – less than seven years.
-In other words, typical car owners keep their cars only half as long as they reasonably could.
-According to Consumer Reports, being one of the rare drivers who make their car last until the 200,000-mile mark could save you $30,000 or more.
+Yet Auto Trader reports that the average car owner keeps a new vehicle for only 71.4 months — less than six years.
+In other words, typical car owners keep their cars less than half as long as they reasonably could.
+According to Consumer Reports, being one of the rare drivers who make their cars last until the 200,000-mile mark could save you $30,000 or more.

 Here are a few steps you can take to achieve this goal: